k-galvin/archival/documents/Software-Requirements-Specification.md

 ### Project Description

-Archival is a specialized curation platform designed for intentional collectors who wish to move beyond simple inventory tracking toward a deep, analytical understanding of their personal belongings.
+Archival is a specialized curation platform designed for intentional collectors who wish to move beyond simple inventory tracking toward a deeper understanding of their personal belongings.
 By treating furniture, fashion, and literature as interconnected data points, the system allows users to document the "aesthetic DNA" of their environment, linking physical objects to historical design movements—such as Bauhaus or Mid-Century Modern—that define them.

-The application utilizes an Angular-based "Museum View" to visualize the chronological density of a collection, leveraging a Supabase-managed PostgreSQL database to identify hidden common threads across disparate items.
-Through this sophisticated logic engine, users can analyze the historical evolution of their lifestyle and curate their surroundings with the rigor of a professional archivist.
+The application utilizes an Angular-based gallery display to visualize the chronological density of a collection, leveraging a Supabase-managed PostgreSQL database to identify hidden common threads across disparate items.
+Through this highly visual system, users can analyze the historical evolution of their belongings and curate their surroundings with the intentionality of a professional archivist.

 ### Glossary

-- **Museum View:** The primary architectural layout characterized by high-contrast monochrome aesthetics, wide grid spacing, and museum-grade typography.
+- **Gallery View:** The primary architectural layout characterized by high-contrast monochrome aesthetics, wide grid spacing, and museum-grade typography.
-- **Chronology:** An interactive temporal visualization that plots archival items on a linear timeline based on their creation or publication year.
+- **Chronology:** An interactive temporal visualization that plots archival items on a linear timeline based on their year of release or acquisition.
 - **Design Movement:** A specific historical era or stylistic trend (e.g., Bauhaus, Brutalism) used to categorize the aesthetic lineage of an item.
-- **The Vault:** The secure, high-fidelity gallery grid where curated items are stored and filtered.
+- **The Gallery:** The secure, high-fidelity gallery grid where curated items are displayed and filtered.
-- **Style Correlations:** Analytical insights derived from data that identify common design movements across different categories of items (e.g., a connection between a Brutalist chair and an experimental electronic record).
+- **Insights:** Data visualizations of item locations, movements, creators, and temporal distribution.

 ### Assumptions